Vaginal Microbiome in Pregnant Women with and without Short Cervix

 Curator: Ayibatari

-Description: Significant bacterial features among groups with different cervix length. (a) Linear discriminant analysis effect size (LEfSe) showing the significant taxonomic features between short cervix length and control groups at different taxonomic levels.
-Linear Discriminant Analysis scores (LDA score) are reported on x-axis (LDA threshold > 2) while taxa at different taxonomy levels are reported on y-axis.
+Description: Linear discriminant analysis effect size (LEfSe) showing the significant taxonomic features in short cervix length versus control groups at different taxonomic levels

 Abundance in Group 1: increased abundance in Short Cervix Length